simoncrowe/ansible-raspberry-pi-dat/README.md

 you can do so with the [ssh-keygen](https://www.ssh.com/ssh/keygen/) shell command.

-You'll need an pi with a fresh [Raspberry Pi OS](https://www.raspberrypi.org/downloads/raspberry-pi-os/) (a.k.a.
+You'll need a pi with a fresh [Raspberry Pi OS](https://www.raspberrypi.org/downloads/raspberry-pi-os/) (a.k.a.
 Raspbian) installation.
 The _Lite_ version of the OS makes more sense for a server as it lacks a GUI.